storacha/w3filecoin-infra/docs/architecture.md

 | deal | FIFO     | 10     | 5 m    | TBD |

 Other relevant notes:
-- with current approach, we have an append only log where writes into the Database only happen when we have a deal in the very end, also resulting in a super small ammount of operations on the DB
+- with current approach, we have an append only log where writes into the Database only happen when we have a deal in the very end, also resulting in a super small amount of operations on the DB
 - while `w3up` CAR files can be limited to `4 GiB` to have a better utilization of Fil sector space, same does not currently happen with `pickup` (and perhaps other systems in the future).
 Designing assuming maximum will be that value is not a good way to go.
 - current design enables us to quite easily support bigger deals.
 - if an aggregate fails to land into a Storage Provider, the problematic piece(s) can be removed and a ferry created without that piece.
 This way, it can already be added to the `ferry queue`

 Challenges/compromises:
-- there is not uniqueness guarantees for `piece`.
-Wondering if we should write the piece right away to a DB once it is received and put in the queue.
-This will allow us to make sure `piece` is unique in the system.
-But, a first write in DB would actually be needed.
 - where to hook alerts when things are getting delayed? we can hook alerts when requests to spade are failing, but will that be enough?
   - perhaps we should handle failure tolerance (if needed) in `spade-proxy` where we keep track of items failing in a queue that we can hook up a Filecoin lite node